abdulsaleh/asyncio-for-ai/README.md

 ## About This Guide

 If you've used the OpenAI or Gemini API, you've probably seen `asyncio` scattered throughout the documentation.
-Maybe you've copied `async/await` without understanding what it does.
-Maybe you've wondered if it actually matters.
+You might've copied `async/await` without understanding what it does.
+You might've wondered if it actually matters.

 It matters.

 `asyncio` is a library for writing concurrent code in Python.
-It can help you write faster, more scalable code if you're making API calls, building data pipelines, or orchestrating agents.
+It can help you write more scalable code, especially if you're doing I/O-bound work.
+Think making API calls over a network, building data pipelines that read from disk, or even orchestrating agent tool calls.

-Most `asyncio` tutorials explain how it works, focusing on concurrency primitives. **This guide is about why it matters.**
+Most `asyncio` tutorials explain how it works. **This guide is about why it matters.**

-You’ll learn how to use `asyncio` to build faster, more scalable code.
+This is a guide about using `asyncio` to write faster, more scalable code.

 ## What You'll Learn